Union-Chat/API/README.md

 `yarn run setup` will create the database or migrate it if it exists, build the app, download web interface from https://github.com/Union-Chat/union-react and generate a default `Confuguration.json`

+`yarn run setup` can also be used to update your installation of Union (But it'll not download the latest version of Union-Server)